 As adults, however, we’re able to identify certain comforting truths that baby might not be privy to.

-When we wake in the night, we’re able to recognise that, “Hey, I’m here in my bed, it’s still night time, my alarm isn’t going to go off for another three hours, and I’m reasonably certain that there are no monsters lurking under my bed.
+When we wake in the night, we’re able to recognise that, “Hey, I’m here in my bed, it’s still night time, my alarm isn’t going to go off for another three hours.
 I can go back to sleep”

 And we do.
 Usually so quickly that, the next morning, we don’t even remember the brief encounter with consciousness.

 A four month old baby, of course, lacks these critical thinking skills.
-To a four month old baby who fell asleep at her mother’s breast, the reasoning could go much more to the tune of, “OK, last thing I remember, there was a familiar, beloved face, I was having dinner, and someone was singing me a soothing song about the Teddy Bears’ Picnic.
+To a four month old baby who fell asleep at her mother’s breast, the reasoning could go much more to the tune of, “OK, last thing I remember, there was a familiar, beloved face, I was having dinner, and someone was singing me a soothing song.
 Now I’m alone in this dark room, there’s no food, and it wasn’t like this when I fell asleep, where is everyone?”

 Now that baby’s suddenly realised that Mummy’s not around, and they’re not entirely sure where they’ve gone, the natural response is to do a little freaking out.
 That stimulates the fight-or-flight response and, next thing you know, baby’s not going back to sleep without a significant amount of reassurance that everything is OK.

-Now baby’s spending more time in light sleep, they have a higher probability of waking up.
-This suddenly becomes a much bigger issue.
+Now baby’s spending more time in light sleep, they’re more likely to wake up.
+This suddenly becomes a bigger issue.
 Hence, the four month sleep regression.

-These sleep props or sleep associations can be very sneaky indeed.
-Because although they may be helpful in getting your little one to that initial nodding off stage, the lack of them when they wake up means that baby’s not able to get back to sleep again without some outside help.
+These sleep associations may be helpful in getting your little one to that initial nodding off stage, but the lack of them when they wake up means that baby’s not able to get back to sleep again without some outside help.

-When this starts happening every half an hour, parents can find themselves in a nightmarish situation.
+When this starts happening every half hour, this can become really challenging for parents.

 A regression is defined as “reversion to an earlier mental or behavioural level.”
-And that’s actually the opposite of what your baby is experiencing.
+And that’s actually the opposite of what your baby’s experiencing.